darktable-org/darktable/src/tests/benchmark/README.txt

-darktable-bench prints the time each development took, as well as the average and the throughput rating, which is the estimated number of image that could be exported per hour.
+darktable-bench prints the time each development took, as well as the average and the throughput rating, which is the estimated number of images that could be exported per hour.
 The reported times are the total pixelpipe processing time reported by darktable-cli, and the pixelpipe time plus load/save time.
 As darktable-cli currently does not report the time needed to write the final result, darktable-bench